HighLandner/DevOps_online_Kharkiv_2021Q2/m6/task6.2/readme.md

 dhcp-range=192.168.1.5,192.168.1.10,12h
 ```
 <br>
 that will allow to generate five ip addresses.
+Two in advance.
 <br>